Adobe Commerce only. Learn more

 The Data Ingestion API is implemented as a REST (Representational State Transfer) API endpoint to manage the following types of data.

-Product—A product is any item or service offered for sale through online channels.
+A product is any item or service offered for sale through online channels.
 Products can be physical goods, digital downloads, or services.
 They are the core elements of your catalog.
-In the context of the Composable Catalog Data Model (CCDM), products are categorized into different types.
-Currently, the following types are supported:
+In the context of the Merchandising Services, products are categorized into different types.

 Each product type has its own set of attributes and configurations to help you manage and present them effectively in your store.

-Product variants—Refer to a specific version of a product that differs from other versions based on certain attributes like size, color, or material.
+Product variants are a specific version of a product that differs from other versions based on certain attributes like size, color, or material.
 These variants are typically part of a configurable product, allowing customers to choose from different options on a single product page.

 For example, if you're selling a t-shirt, the product variants might include different sizes (small, medium, large) and colors (red, blue, green).
 Each combination of size and color represents a unique product variant

-Price books and prices—Determines the selling prices of products.
-In CCDM, a product SKU and price are decoupled.
-This decoupling allows you to define multiple price books for a single SKU to support different customer tiers, business units, and geographies.
-When you define prices for a product SKU, you can define regular and discounted prices within the scope of each price book.
+In Merchandising Services, a product SKU and its price are decoupled.
+This decoupling allows you to define multiple price books for a single SKU, supporting different customer tiers, business units, and geographies.
+When defining prices for a product SKU, you can set both regular and discounted prices within the scope of each price book.